 - Take lots of temperature measurements until you find it

-Keep in mind it get’s even trickier to diagnose when you are working on a system with a receiver, because the receiver can usually hold a lot of excess refrigerant, often making a liquid line restriction appear more like a low charge in the readings.
-Also, minor suction line restrictions like a kinked suction line can be very difficult to find because the temperature drop will usually be unmeasurably low.
+Keep in mind that it gets even trickier to diagnose when you are working on a system with a receiver.
+That's because the receiver can usually hold a lot of excess refrigerant, often making a liquid line restriction appear more like a low charge in the readings.
+Also, minor suction line restrictions, like a kinked suction line, can be very difficult to find because the temperature drop will usually be unmeasurably low.